krajj7/BotHack/README.md

 ## Milestones reached

 **15.3.2014**: A basic GUI-less virtual terminal emulator is working, implemented using the JTA Telnet/SSH/Terminal library (http://www.javatelnet.org/).
-Manual interaction with a remote telnet terminal is possible via the emulator, current frame for the terminal can be accessed programatically and displayed.
+Manual interaction with a remote telnet terminal is possible via the emulator, the current frame for the terminal can be accessed programatically and displayed.

 **25.3.2014**: A simple event-driven script (src/anbf/bot/nao\_menu.clj) can interact with the nethack.alt.org game menu and start a game.